Practice of watch in port - Cargo ships procedures

 The Master may add necessary matters to the Standing Orders as he deems necessary.

 The gangway (or any other access to the vessel) shall be manned at all times, in compliance with the SSP (Ship Security Plan).
-Identification and recording of visitors, securing of all restricted spaces and other measures listed in the SSP, commensurate with the Security Level are to be strictly complied with.
-The applicable ‘MARSEC” level board is to be displayed at gangway.
+Identification and recording of visitors, securing all restricted spaces and other measures listed in the SSP, commensurate with the Security Level are to be strictly complied with.
+The applicable ‘MARSEC” level board is to be displayed at the gangway.

 The Chief Engineer should not commence any work that will make the Main engine or vital auxiliaries inoperative, without Master’s and Port authority’s permission.